RydeTec/rcce2/ReadMe.md

 ### VSCode
 Blitz Syntax Plugin Link: https://marketplace.visualstudio.com/items?itemName=dones.blitz3d

+You can compile, run and publish via the VSCode launch configurations.

 ### IDEs
 There are other Blitz specific IDE installers included in the repository.